-Your chicks can survive several days on the stored yolk in their body, but heat, food and water should be the first priority upon their arrival.
+Your chicks can survive several days on the stored yolk in their body, but heat, food, and water should be the priority upon their arrival.
 It’s a good idea to have electrolytes on hand before you pick up your chicks.
 They might look a bit wilted from their travels, and this will help perk them up.
-I don’t usually use electrolytes more than two days.
-A popular brand of electrolytes is Sav-a-Chick, and is available online or at local feed stores.
+I don’t usually use electrolytes for more than two days.
+A popular brand of electrolytes is Sav-a-Chick which is available online or at local feed stores.

 The temperature in your brooder should be 90-95 degrees for the first week, then decrease the temperature by 5 degrees each week following.
 You can raise or lower the lamp to help obtain that proper temperature.
-If you don’t need to use a heat lamp in the brooder, for the first few days, keep a light on so the chicks can find their food and water.
-After a few days, I suggest switching to a simple night light, just to help prevent piling or suffocation.
+If you don’t need to use a heat lamp in the brooder, for the first few days, keep a night light on so the chicks can find their food and water.

-Tip: Heat lamps are often hard to regulate temperatures, another choice is using a Brinsea Ecoglow Chick Brooder.
+Heat lamps are often hard to regulate temperatures, another choice is using a Brinsea Chick Brooder.
 They are safer, and you won’t be spending so much time adjusting the heat lamp.

 On week two, you can start using shavings for bedding (not cedar) in the brooder.
 You can also raise the drinker a bit to help keep the water clean.
 Use a drinker made for chicks to avoid the possibility of drowning.
-Chick starter feed is all your hatchlings will need all the way until they are at their point of lay… which is about 5-6 months.
-You’ll have to decide if you want to use medicated started feed or not.
-I use medicated for the first 2 weeks, then switch to non-medicated.
+Chick starter feed is all your hatchlings will need until they are at their point of lay… which is about 5-6 months, or so.